-There’s a big difference between your dark pair of hipster blue jeans from Abercrombie and the best pair of pants for a long hike or overnight backpacking trip.
+There’s a big difference between your dark pair of hipster blue jeans from Abercrombie and the best hiking pants for an overnight trip or a long trek.

 Some of the differences might be easily evident such as wearing loose fitting pants for range of movement when hiking.
 Other differences may be less obvious and a few of them I had to learn the hard way.

-When shopping for quality hiking pants it might be easy to be intimidated by inflated price tags and hyped up claims.
+When shopping for quality hiking pants its easy to be intimidated by inflated price tags and hyped up claims.

-We’re going to take a look at some of the best backpacking pants on the market right now and why they make such great choices for hikers of any ability level.
-Be sure to see my favorite hiking shoes and trekking poles.
+We’re going to take a look at my top hiking pants and why they make such great choices for hikers of any ability level.

-Quick Answer: The 5 Best Hiking Pants For 2017
+Quick Answer: The 7 Best Rated Hiking Pants For 2021

 - Outdoor Research Cirque Pant